ciberkleid/demorunner/README.md

    The optional `-f` flag instructs `run.sh` to delete and recreate the temp directory.

-   The optional `-m` flag instructs `run.sh` not to run demorunner automatically after setting up the env.
-You can run demorunner manually using:
+   The optional `-a` flag instructs `run.sh` to run demorunner automatically after setting up the env.
+Otherwise, you can run demorunner manually using:

    `cd ${DEMO_TEMP}; source demorunner.sh ${DEMO_SCRIPT} 1; cd ${DEMO_HOME}`